Skip to content

 Installation - CPU Only

-For managed Kubernetes solutions (AKS, EKS, GKE) or on-prem (kubeadm) Kubernetes variants, follow this generic guide to install the Kinetica Operators, Database and Workbench.
+For managed Kubernetes solutions (AKS, EKS, GKE), OpenShift or on-prem (kubeadm) Kubernetes variants, follow this generic guide to install the Kinetica Operators, Database and Workbench.

 Preparation & Prequisites